 The key dimensions of a successful candidate entering the New Faller Training program are:

 - General cognitive ability

 - Learning and adaptability

 - Working collaboratively

 The pre-screen testing is comprised of six tests that consist of cognitive ability and personality inventory.
 The testing should take approximately two hours and is completed online.
 Results from the testing do not determine whether an individual enters the program or not.
 Rather, it helps identify areas of strength and areas that may require additional training.

 Faller Certification Requirements

-- Successful completion of the 30 day New Faller Training Program;
+- Completion of the 30-day BCFSC New Faller Training Program

-- Apply for certification through BCFSC – additional fee is required.
+- Apply for certification through the BC Forest Safety Council – additional fee is required.